 Inhibition of negative behaviors (putting on the brakes)

-Dunckley (2015) notes that difficulties with attention and executive functioning have profound impact on the quality of life from academics to career to success in personal relationships.
+Dunckley (2015) notes that difficulties with attention and executive functioning profoundly impact the quality of life from academics to career to success in personal relationships.
 She shares that attention and executive functioning are very much dependent on dopamine and another neurotransmitter, norepinephrine, and that it is these two chemicals that ADHD medications seek to increase.
 Dunckley (2015) states that Electronic Screen Syndrome (ESS) can look exactly like ADD and will most definitely exacerbate ADD if it preexists.

 Turner (2017) notes that symptoms of ADHD can be environmentally induced.
-He cited a 2015 Microsoft report that recognized a decline in attention span as a result of our interaction with our digital environment.
+He cited a 2015 Microsoft report that recognized a decline in attention span due to our interaction with our digital environment.
 Turner reported that this report was removed from the Internet, but beforehand, publications had covered it.
-“A recent study form Microsoft Corporation has found that this digital lifestyle has made it difficult for us to stay focused, with the human attention span shortening from 12 seconds to 8 seconds in more than a decade.
+“A recent study from the Microsoft Corporation has found that this digital lifestyle has made it difficult for us to stay focused, with the human attention span shortening from 12 seconds to eight seconds in more than a decade.
 If that doesn’t scare you, a goldfish reportedly has an attention span of nine seconds” (Turner, 2017).

-Excessive gaming in adults is linked to sleep deprivation, which in turn is associated with symptoms similar to ADHD.
+Excessive gaming in adults is linked to sleep deprivation, which, in turn, is associated with symptoms similar to ADHD.
 We clinically observed a strong correlation between the number of hours spent gaming and the severity of ADHD-like symptoms (Eickhoff et al., 2015).
 Importantly, these symptoms showed significant resolution following periods of adequate sleep.

 Cyber void is so full of amazing emptiness